 York recently made his Bayerische Staatsoper debut in Viktor Ullmann's Der zerbrochene Krug in the role of the Bedienter.
 In 2017, he sang the role of James Ramsey in the world premiere of Zesses Seglias' To the Lighthouse at the Bregenz Festival.

 Over the past three years, York has been a fixture of the opera stage at Theater Augsburg -- firstly, making his European debut as Belcore in L’elisir d’amore in 2016; secondly, as a scholarship-holding member of the 2016-17 soloist ensemble, playing Angelotti and Sciarrone in Tosca, the Captain in Karl Amadeus Hartmann's Simplicius Simplicissimus, Weickmann/Fuhrmann in Hans Thomalla's Kaspar Hauser, and as the Herald in Verdi's Otello; and most recently, singing the German premiere of Kelvin (Off stage) in Dai Fujikura’s Solaris.

 In addition to his operatic pursuits, York has been a student of the German, French, and Slavic Lied repertoire at the Munich University of Music and Theater Arts under the tutelage of Lars Woldt, Rudi Spring, Donald Sulzen, and Andreas Schmidt.
-His study culminated this past July in a final comprehensive recital and presentation titled, Heine gegen Platen [Heine versus Platen], which highlighted the polemic between the two 19th-century poets through Lieder set to their poetry.
+His study culminated in July 2018 with a comprehensive recital and presentation titled, Heine gegen Platen [Heine versus Platen], which highlighted the polemic between the two 19th-century poets through Lieder set to their poetry.

 As a concert artist in Europe, York has sung a solo recital at the Muziekgebouw in Amsterdam, performed with the Munich Radio Orchestra, and joined the Heidelberg Philharmonic to sing the bass solos in Bach's Weihnachtsoratorium.
 Recently, he appeared with the Jewish Chamber Orchestra Munich in a concert of Mahler's 14 Lieder und Gesänge and sang a Liederabend in the Hamburg Art Museum.
 Equally at home in the new music scene, York recently gave the world premiere of Rudi Spring's Augenblicke des Abschieds, a song cycle for baritone and hammered dulcimer.